-Awarded the 2015 Venice Biennale’s Golden Lion for Lifetime Achievement and the 2017 Praemium Imperiale in Tokyo, El Anatsui is known for his wooden sculptures and complex assemblages of recycled materials.
+Respected and renowned worldwide, especially since being awarded the Golden Lion at the 2015 Venice Biennale for Lifetime Achievement, El Anatsui is known for his sculptures fashioned from wood and clay and his complex assemblages of recycled materials.
 In the late 1970s, he gave precedence to using glass shards and pieces of broken ceramic.
 Two decades later, he shaped his first pieces of “fabric” from “poor materials”.

 El Anatsui is inspired by the human traditions of recycling and finding new uses for old used objects, and he has skillfully turned this into the mainspring of the creative process.
 His works reflect upon global trade and the destruction and transformation of materials - symbols of the events faced by the African continent.

 El Anatsui was born in Anyako, Ghana, in 1944.
 He lives and works in Nsukka, Nigeria.
-Graduating from the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana (1969), he rounded off his classical training with an apprenticeship in the ancient techniques of the Ashanti culture, embracing engravings, ceramics and pottery for example.
-In the 1970s, he joined the group of Nigerian artists the Nsukka School associated with the University of Nigeria where he taught from 1975 to 2011.
+Graduating from the Kwame Nkrumah University of Science and Technology in Kumasi, Ghana (1969), he rounded off his classical training with an apprenticeship in the ancient techniques of the “ashanti” culture, embracing engravings, ceramics and pottery for example.
+In the 1970s, he joined the group of Nigerian artists Nsukka, associated with the University of Nigeria.
+He taught at the University of Nigeria from 1975 to 2011.

 In 1990, he was one of five artists selected to represent Africa at the 44th Venice Biennale.